Certificate in Law

 Qualified students should express their interest by sending an email to Sherita Ragins at email@example.com.
 The email should include:

 - A brief statement of your interest in studying at Penn Law and an idea of the courses and/or topics you would be interested in exploring (to learn more about course offerings at Penn Law, please click here).

-- The Associate Dean of Graduate Programs or his/her designate can meet with interested students to individually tailor a program that satisfies their academic interests (not required).
+- The Master in Law Director or his/her designate can meet with interested students to individually tailor a program that satisfies their academic interests (encouraged but not required).

-- If you have already taken a course or more at Penn Law and wish to enroll in the Certificate Program, the Associate Dean of Graduate Programs or his/her designate may authorize the consideration of these courses toward your completion of the Certificate program.
-We strongly recommend contacting the Associate Dean before you enroll in Penn Law courses to assure that the courses you select will count towards your Certificate.
+- If you have already taken a course or more at Penn Law and wish to enroll in the Certificate Program, the Master in Law Director or his/her designate may authorize the consideration of these courses toward Certificate in Law completion.
+We strongly recommend contacting the Director before you enroll in Penn Law courses to assure that the courses you select will count towards your Certificate.